-No one is forced to change plans due to a change in eligibility for Affordable Care Act subsidies.
-However, if you are enrolled in a marketplace plan, your annual household income changed, and you now earn more than 250 percent of the federal poverty level (which is the income limit to qualify for cost-sharing reduction subsidies, or CSRs), you are entitled to a special enrollment period, but prior to January 2022, you can only enroll into a plan within the same metal level as your current marketplace plan.
+No one is forced to change plans due to a change in eligibility for Marketplace subsidies.
+However, if you are enrolled in a Marketplace plan, your annual household income has changed, and you now earn more than 250 percent of the federal poverty level (which is the income limit to qualify for cost-sharing reduction subsidies, or CSRs), you are entitled to a special enrollment period to change plans.

 If you are enrolled in a silver plan and lose eligibility for CSRs, you may change to a plan one metal level above or below your current plan, but you are not required to do so.
 If you choose to stay in a silver plan (but with different cost-sharing, appropriate to your income), then any out-of-pocket costs you already paid during that year must be counted against the out-of-pocket costs required under the new version of the plan.
 (45 C.F.R. § 155.420(a)(4)(ii)(B)).